GeekInterview.com

 Abstract class - can we create pointer to abstract class?

-View all questions by ak.nextptr View all answers by ak.nextptr
+Questions by ak.nextptr answers by ak.nextptr

-Showing Answers 1 - 1 of 1 Answers
+Showing Answers 1 - 12 of 12 Answers

 supreet singh

-Answered On : Mar 25th, 2012
+• Mar 25th, 2012

-yes we can create a pointer to an abstract class, which could be actually pointing to the objects of its derived classes.
+Yes we can create a pointer to an abstract class, which could be actually pointing to the objects of its derived classes.
 In this way, a container of base class pointers can be created which can also store derived class objects.
-Thus dynamic binding will take place for the virtual methods and class specific methods will be called. eg.
+Thus dynamic binding will take place for the virtual methods and class specific methods will be called.

 Code